Bet on 2023 Super Bowl Online in TN

 Betting on the Super Bowl is perfectly legal in Tennessee, as long as you bet with a licensed and regulated Tennessee online and mobile sportsbook.
 The state legalized sports gambling in 2020 and the first licensed TN online sportsbooks and mobile sports betting apps now live.

-CBS has the broadcast rights to Super Bowl LV.
-That means the following list of TN CBS affiliates should carry the game:
+FOX has the broadcast rights to Super Bowl LVII.
+That means all TN FOX affiliates will carry the game.

 It was the year of the Music City Miracle when the Titans won the AFC Championship game on a kickoff return that featured a huge lateral and 75-yard run with just seconds left.